 Basecamp has a library of tools and controls that improve project management while encouraging transparency and communication.
 Its notifications functions enable team members to instantly learn which tasks are complete, coming due, or overdue.
 It also has a message board that provides a platform for team members to communicate about the project.

 Trello is the latest debutant of the three tools being assessed here.
-Although it was released in 2011, it boasts of the largest user base among the three PM tools.
+Although released in 2011, it boasts the largest user base among the three PM tools.
 It’s a work management software that is incredibly easy to use.
 This visual project management application resembles an online Kanban board, and its simple-to-use interface and customizable boards, lists, and cards have made it a popular tool.

 Teams and organizations in many industries can use it to keep track of projects seamlessly, from the big picture to the tiny details.
 Whenever you need an advanced reporting and exporting platform that will boost Trello’s capabilities, consider Bridge24 for Trello.

 Trello is infinitely flexible and yet easy to work with.
-It works perfectly on all devices from desktops to smartphones.
-Users can create boards from the main dashboard or from the board’s tab.
+It works perfectly on all devices, from desktops to smartphones.
+Users can create boards from the main dashboard or the board’s tab.
 The board can represent a project, a team, a division, or any kind of grouping.
 Inside the board, the user can create many lists to split the board into sections.